Skip to main content

 After enabling LAPS here, configure the rotation policy in Intune

 Enabling LAPS in Entra activates the feature but does not set rotation schedule or complexity.
-Create a Local Administrator Password Solution policy in Intune > Endpoint security > Account protection and target it to your AVD device group.
+Create a Local Administrator Password Solution policy in Intune > Endpoint security > Account protection and target it to the EID AVD Devices group (the dynamic device group created in Step 9).
 Set backup directory to Azure Active Directory, rotation to every 30 days, and complexity to the maximum available setting.

 Step 1: Create the Resource Group